strblr/pegase/README.md

 console.log(prefix.children("+ 5 * 2 6"));       // ["+", "5", "*", "2", "6"]
 ```

-That can already be pretty useful, but what you usually want to do is to process these `children` in certain ways at strategic steps during the parse time in order to incrementally build your desired output.
+That can already be pretty useful, but what you usually want to do is to process these `children` in certain ways at strategic steps during parse time in order to incrementally build your desired output.
 This is where *semantic actions* come into play.

 **A semantic action is a `Parser` wrapped around another `Parser`, and whose role is to call a callback on success.
 This callback will be provided with a bunch of infos like the `children`, named captures, matched substring, etc. If it returns a *non-undefined* value, this value will be emitted as a single child.
 If it returns `undefined`, no child will be emitted.**